squito/squito.github.com/_posts/2015-08-25-Spark-Accumulators.md

 We're unable to fix these problems with accumulators directly due to backwards compatibility (at least in Spark 1.x).
 As strange (and useless) as these semantics are for accumulators, that behavior can't be changed.
 For example, if you are using accumulators to profile your code by tracking time spent in various parts of your code (our original use case #3), then it may be useful to count the time spent when recomputing an RDD that isn't cached.
-Furthermore, other fixes requires changes to the api that just aren't compatible.
+This is fundamentally at odds with a metric that only depends on the input data, for use cases #1 and #4.
+Furthermore, solving some of these problems require changes to the api that just aren't compatible.
 For example, the current muddling together of simple counters with a more complex system for arbitrary computation on the data is one source of the problem.

 I believe the first step is to provide a new api which aims to just provide good counters, and nothing more.
 Here's an eample of what it might look like: